scalableminds/webknossos-connect/README.md

 * `lint-details`
 * `type-check`
 * `benchmarks/run_all.sh`

-Trace the server on http://localhost:8000/trace with `py-spy`.
+and trace the server on http://localhost:8000/trace.